 Classifying cases of psoriasis according to severity is a common technique and is often used in practice to help guide the appropriate treatment and management of the condition.

-- Mild psoriasis: less than 3% of body affected
+- Mild psoriasis: Less than 3% of the body is affected.

-- Severe psoriasis: more than 10% of body affected
+- Severe psoriasis: More than 10% of the body is affected.

-This crude method of classifying the severity of the condition is easy to use as it can be estimated in practice.
-The palm of the hand is approximately 1% of the body surface area.
+This crude method of classifying the severity of the condition is easy to use, as it can be estimated in practice.
+For reference, the palm of the hand is approximately 1% of the body surface area.

 Although the affected body area can give a good indication of the severity of the disease, the psoriasis area severity index (PASI) is a measurement tool that is more widely used due to it incorporation of other aspects of the condition.

-The index assesses both the area of the body that is affected and the severity of the affected lesions to create a combined score from 0 to 72.
-0 indicates a healthy person without disease and 72 is the maximal level of disease.
+PASI assesses both the area of the body that is affected and the severity of the affected lesions to create a combined score within the range of 0 to 72.
+Whereas a score of 0 will represent a healthy person without disease, a PASI score of 72 is considered the maximal level of disease.

 However, this scale is more complex and can be difficult to implement in everyday clinical practice.
-It is commonly used in research but working health professionals often use simpler methods of severity classification, such as by body area.
+It is commonly used in research; however, working health professionals often use simpler methods of severity classification, such as body area.